Don’t lose your money! Do the right estimation of your new app

-If you are thinking of creating your own application, one of the first questions you ask yourself is how much it will cost you.
-Perhaps you have a great idea, but due to lack of experience, you are not able to even estimate how much you should invest in creating a new application.
-Or maybe you have already sent inquiries to several software houses and received estimates that differ significantly from each other?
+When you are thinking of creating your own application, one of the first questions you ask yourself is how much it will cost you.
+Perhaps you have a great idea, but due to the lack of experience, you are not able to even estimate how much you should invest in creating a new application.
+Or maybe you have already sent several inquiries and received estimates that significantly differ from each other?
 Let's check what's important to do the right estimation before you start your product development.
 Don't lose your money!

 Before you go from idea to implementation, you should check if you are ready to start the development of your new application.
-I will tell you about all the things that you should remember before starting development that has a direct impact on the budget of your application.
+Before starting development, you should learn about elements and areas that have a direct impact on the budget of your application.

-Therefore, it is very important that before starting cooperation with a software house, you know exactly what, how, why, and for whom you want to create.
 And what's more, that your idea should not be based only on hypotheses.
 You need to have verified and proven users' needs and know their real problems that your application has to solve.
-Thanks to this, you will minimize the risk of launching an application on the market that no one will want to use and save a lot of money.
+Thanks to this, you will minimize the risk of launching an application that no one will use.

-So what should you do before starting development?
+So what should you do before starting your app development?

 1. GET TO KNOW YOUR USERS AND THEIR NEEDS

-Regardless of what idea you have for your application and what user problems it is supposed to solve, your potential users are already somehow dealing with this problem, they have some process of managing it, their habits.
-Your solution must streamline this process, solve their problem in the best way possible for them.
-Only then do you have a chance of success?
+Regardless of what idea you have for your application and what user problems it is supposed to solve, your potential users are already dealing with this problem, they have some process of managing it, their habits.
+Your solution must improve this process, solve their problem in the best possible way.

-Both you and your entire team should have a good understanding of the current user process, understand how it works, how your users are doing it today, and how it will change, including the software that the team is going to develop.
-A team that has a good understanding of users' needs and the current process will also provide you with valuable advice on developing and building your application.
+Both you and your entire team should have a good understanding of the current user process: how does it work, how do your users behave today and how it will change, including the software that the team is going to develop.
+A team that has a good understanding of those areas may provide you with valuable advice on building and developing the application.

-Another very important thing that you should remember before starting development is preparing mockups of your application.
-Why? - It's easy.
-One picture is worth more than a thousand words.
-This is very important especially in cases where your solution is to have a User Interface and your users will interact with it.
-Prepared mock-ups can be simple boards, nothing complicated, but it is important to remember that they should be prepared before starting development work.
+Another very important thing that you should have in your mind before starting development is preparing mock-ups of your application.
+Remember that one picture is worth a thousand words.
+Prepared mock-ups can be simple boards, nothing complicated, but they should be prepared before starting development work.

 3. COLLECT THE REQUIREMENTS AND ACCEPTANCE CRITERIA

-This is an example where we're using behavior-based programming, so we're using examples to define these criteria.
+This is an example where we're using behavior-based programming (using examples to define the criteria).
 Another method is to use the BDD (Behaviour Driven Development) methodology.
-In BDD we use what we call scenarios where we describe exactly with a few words some way to do it when the user story is finished when we see when we can say the development is complete, using steps like given, when and then.
+In BDD we use scenarios where we describe exactly with a few words when we can say the user story and development is complete, using steps like given, when and then.

 4. DOMAIN OF YOUR SOLUTION

-In summary, before you start developing your application, you should prepare for it.
-These preparations will allow you, firstly, to find the right company to build the application, and secondly, they will save you a lot of money that you will lose on creating an application that does not respond to users' problems and is based only on your hypotheses.
+Before you start developing your application, you should be well prepared for it.
+These preparations will allow you, firstly, to find the right company to build the application, and secondly, they will save you a lot of money that you would lose creating an application that does not respond to users' problems and is based only on your hypotheses.
 Or fixing poor quality software, created by a team that doesn't understand what you want to create and why.

-Write down user stories and collect acceptance criteria
+Write down users' stories and collect acceptance criteria.